Chapter 2:

 Next, we’ll build the UI for Creating and Updating news articles.
 We can save work by using the same UI and code for both!
 (We talk about this more in our CRUD best-practice guide.)

-Our ArticleEdit Form will ask our users for the ‘name’, ‘content’, ‘category’ and ‘image’ for each article they want to add to the Data Table (we’ll add the ‘created’ and ‘updated’ columns programmatically).
+The ArticleEdit Form will ask our users for the ’name’, ‘content’, ‘category’ and ‘image’ for each article they want to add to the Data Table (we’ll populate the ‘created’ and ‘updated’ columns programmatically).

 We’ll use Labels for our input prompts.
-Drop four labels into the page, and change their text
+Drop four Labels onto the page, and change their

 properties to: